Healthy Marriage Checklist: How to Have a Successful Marriage

 Half of the people engaged in a serious relationship have sex less than once a week.3

-Intimacy means being open and honest to your partner, which means being willing to show vulnerability.
+Intimacy means being open and honest with your partner, which means being willing to show vulnerability.

 Four types of intimacy should be present in a marriage:

-• Emotional intimacy, where you are comfortable sharing good and bad feelings with your partner, such as feeling insecure about certain things
+- Emotional intimacy is where you are comfortable sharing good and bad feelings with your partner, such as feeling insecure about certain things.

-• Intellectual intimacy, where you are comfortable to share your opinions and ideas, such as discussing views on politics even if you vote for different parties
+- Intellectual intimacy, where you are comfortable sharing your opinions and ideas, such as discussing views on politics even if you vote for different parties.

-• Sexual intimacy, where you and your partner engage in sexual or sensual activities such as kissing, hugging, or even holding hands
+- Sexual intimacy is where you and your partner engage in sexual or sensual activities such as kissing, hugging, or even holding hands.

 4. Lack of abuse and violence

-In successful marriages, violence and aggression should never be used to control your partner.
+In successful marriages, violence and aggression should never be used to control your spouse.

 Although conflict is a normal part of marriage, it should be solved through resolution.